dendronhq/dendron-site/vault/project.md

 # Structure

 ## Custom Frontmatter
-- start: start date
+- start: start date for project
-- end: end date
+- end: end date for project

 ## Snipeets
-- `project`
+- `project`: creates the outline for a new project

 ## Sections